AGPoole/WikiLeaks-Game/README.md

 ![](/Images/Typical-Game-Screen.png)

 Above is a screen-shot of the game in its current state.
 It takes place on a hexagon grid, made up of several governments and companies (we will call these collectively "organisations").
 These then consist of several systems, which are the buildings shown on the screen.
 These can have different roles (e.g. data-science, cyber-security, military) and can be traded between the different organisations as they gain and lose money.
-The white lines dividing up the grid show where the areas owned by each organisation.
+The white lines dividing up the grid show which the areas are owned by each organisation.
 The black buildings are government while the blue ones are companies.
 The player can hack into different systems (the ones currently hacked have their text in green) and can then hack adjacent ones.
 The shields indicate how difficult it will be to hack them.
 The icons in the bottom left are the skills available to the player, while the bar at the top show the player's current statistics (e.g. how much money they have).

-The systems then grant different bonuses and abilities to the organisation that owns them, as well as the player if they hack it.
+The systems grant different bonuses and abilities to the organisation that owns them, as well as the player if they hack it.
 They will increase or decrease in size as their owner gains or loses money, with images as shown below.

 ![](/Images/Building-Levels.png)